asfadmin/Discovery-MkDocs/markdown-docs/vertex/manual.en.md

 	- **Standard Products or CalVal Products** – Limit the search to either CalVal or Standard products.
 May choose one option.
 This selector is only available for the Opera-S1 dataset.
 	- **Campaign Selector** – Limit the search to a specific campaign.

+### Product Filters

+- **Product Filters** are available for the NISAR dataset.
+- **Science Product** - Limit the search to specific products.
+Multiple selections allowed.
+- **Production Configuration** - Limit the search to specific production configurations. *Production* is selected by default.
+Multiple selections are allowed.

+### Observational Filters

+- **Observational Filters** are available for the NISAR dataset.
+- **Main Band (Freq.
+A) Polarization** - Limit the search to specific Frequency A polarizations.
+Multiple selections allowed.
+- **Side Band (Freq.
+B) Polarization** - Limit the search to specific Frequency B polarizations.
+Multiple selections allowed.
+- **Direction** – Limit the search to a specific orbit direction.
+- **Instrument** - Limit the search to a specific instrument.
+Currently, only L-Band SAR is available.
+- **Frame Coverage** - Limit the search to either Full or Partial frame coverage.
+- **Range Bandwidth** - Limit the search to specific range bandwidths.
+Multiple selections allowed.
+- **Joint Observation Only** - This toggle is defaulted to off.
+Toggle on for simultaneous L- and S-band acquisitions.

 ### Path and Frame Filters